ESCOMP/CTSM/doc/source/users_guide/running-single-points/running-single-point-configurations.rst

 ================================================================================

 Of the supported single-point datasets we have three that also have atmospheric forcing data that go with them: Mexico City (Mexico), Vancouver, (Canada, British Columbia), and ``urbanc_alpha`` (test data for an Urban inter-comparison project).
-Mexico city and Vancouver also have "#ifdef" in the source code for them to work with modified urban data parameters that are particular to these locations.
+Mexico city and Vancouver also have namelist options in the source code for them to work with modified urban data parameters that are particular to these locations.
-They can be turned on by using the ``CLM_CONFIG_OPTS env_build.xml`` variable to set the "-sitespf_pt" option in the CLM **configure**.
 To turn on the atmospheric forcing for these datasets, you set the ``env_run.xml DATM_MODE`` variable to ``CLM1PT``, and then the atmospheric forcing datasets will be used for the point picked.
+If you use one of the compsets that has "I1Pt" in the name that will be set automatically.

 When running with datasets that have their own atmospheric forcing you need to be careful to run over the period that data is available.
 If you have at least one year of forcing it will cycle over the available data over and over again no matter how long of a simulation you run.